Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 ![staging_prod_single_architecture](/images/staging_prod_single.svg)

-The single stack approach shares its services and infrastructure across all environments (like test, staging and prod).
+The *single stack* approach shares its services and infrastructure **across all** environments (like test, staging and prod).
 To differentiate between environments at runtime, environment variables or similar mechanisms are used.

-In the context a serverless app deployed on AWS, a single stack setup might configure a single Lambda Function with multiple aliases, an API Gateway with multiple stages, and DynamoDB service with multiple tables - all with the purpose of supporting multiple test, staging and production environments.
+In the context of a serverless app deployed on AWS, a single stack setup might configure a single Lambda Function with multiple aliases, an API Gateway with multiple stages, and DynamoDB service with multiple tables - all with the purpose of supporting multiple test, staging and production environments.

-In contrast, a multi-stack approach uses a **separate** instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between environments.
+In contrast, a *multi-stack* approach uses a **separate** instance of each service for every environment and does not use API stages or Lambda aliases to differentiate between environments.

 Using the AWS example again, a multi-stack setup would configure a separate Lambda Function, API Gateway, and DynamoDB instance for each environment.